 Questions?
 Contact Anne Vivino at 973-267-7600 or firstname.lastname@example.org.

 All nominations will be vetted by a panel of teen safe driving experts.
-The 2016 GDL Champions will be announced in May during Global Youth Traffic Safety Month, recognized at an awards luncheon and featured on www.njteendriving.com.
+The 2017 GDL Champions will be announced on May 31 at the Forsgate Country Club, Monroe, during Global Youth Traffic Safety Month, recognized at an awards luncheon and featured on www.njteendriving.com.